Lint HTML and template source files for hardcoded strings

 $ i18n-lint --some-option "someValue" views/**/*.html

-lint module in your
+require the i18n-lint lint module in your

 code.